UNIVERSITY POLICY ON PLACEMENTS - 2021/22

 - The appropriateness of the placement’s educational aims, learning outcomes and modes of assessment.

-To facilitate the review process the Placement Director will ensure that appropriate mechanisms are in place to seek and collate both formal and informal feedback from Placement Students, Placement Providers, Visiting Tutors and any other members of the University associated with the placement activity.
+To facilitate the review process the School will ensure that appropriate mechanisms are in place to seek and collate both formal and informal feedback from Placement Students, Placement Providers, and members of the University associated with the placement activity.
 Feedback from External Examiners should also be considered where relevant.

 As part of any periodic review process, the course team will review the aims and learning outcomes of any placements to ensure that they remain appropriate.
 It may also be appropriate during such reviews to monitor success rates and, if possible, the effects on subsequent employment outcomes.

 All placements are subject to the education and employment provisions of the Equality Act 2010 which offers protection from discrimination or victimisation with respect to nine protected characteristics (age; gender reassignment; being married or in a civil partnership; being pregnant or on maternity leave; disability; race including caste, colour, nationality, ethnic or national origin; religion or belief; sex; sexual orientation).
 In particular, it is the University’s responsibility to ensure equality of access and opportunity through suitable placement provision for those Placement Students with protected characteristics.
-In some cases reasonable adjustments may be required in order not to put the Placement Student at a substantial disadvantage; these adjustments may include alternative ways in which the Placement Student may demonstrate that the learning outcomes of the placement have been achieved.
+Moreover, all placement provision should be designed and implemented in line with the UEA Inclusive Education Policy, and the UK Digital Accessibility requirements and Schools should take a proactive approach to ensure that all students, regardless of their backgrounds, are supported in preparation for and during any placement activity as part of their course.

-Placement Providers within the UK are also subject to the Equality Act 2010 and should be provided with information about individual Placement Students’ requirements (with the Placement Student’s explicit permission) in order to plan for their learning.
-Schools may need to work with the Student Support Service to identify any equipment and/or assistance that can be provided to help individual Placement Students with specific needs.
-Ultimately it is the School’s responsibility on behalf of the University to protect all its Placement Students from discrimination and support maximum participation, and where this is not possible, the School may consider whether any relationship with the Placement Provider should be established.
+Placement Providers within the UK are also subject to the Equality Act 2010 and (for public sector bodies) the UK Digital Accessibility requirements, they should be provided with information about individual Placement Students’ requirements (with the Placement Student’s explicit permission) in order to plan for their learning and support inclusion.
+Schools may need to work with Student Services to identify any equipment, adaptations and/or assistance that can be provided to help individual Placement Students with specific needs.
+Ultimately it is the School’s responsibility on behalf of the University to protect all its Placement Students from discrimination and ensure an inclusive approach to placements, and where this is not possible, the School may consider whether any relationship with the Placement Provider should be established or continued.

 It is recognised that a School may wish to establish placement opportunities in countries with very different legal and cultural frameworks from the UK.
 If there is believed to be a substantial risk of discrimination or victimisation of certain groups of Placement Students, the School should not consider allocating them to these placements.
-Schools will need to assess this issue carefully and ensure, wherever possible, that those barred in this way will still have equitable access to suitable placement opportunities considered as a whole.
+Schools will need to assess this issue carefully and ensure, wherever possible, that students who are at risk will still have equitable access to suitable placement opportunities.

 All Placement Providers should wherever possible be approved by the appropriate School in advance of the commencement of the placement.
-The University encourages Schools to visit potential Placement Providers in order to assist with evaluating their suitability; a visit will not always be necessary but should normally be conducted if there is doubt over the suitability of the provider.
+The University encourages Schools to visit potential Placement Providers in order to assist with evaluating their suitability; a visit will not always be necessary or possible but must be conducted if there is doubt over the suitability of the provider.

 In each case, the suitability of the Placement Provider will be assessed, taking risks into account.
 Schools should use a robust, fit-for-purpose procedure, proportionate to the complexity and nature of the activity and appropriate for their discipline.
 It is recognised that one procedure will not fit all types of placement.
 In each case, procedures must be clear, and visits or other forms of contact recorded.